-- they seemed confused or appear to be in a stupor (conscious but unresponsive)
+- They seem confused or appear to be in a stupor (conscious but unresponsive)

-If the person is unconscious or at risk of losing consciousness, they may have symptoms of alcohol poisoning if:
+If the person is unconscious or at risk of losing consciousness, they may be experiencing an alcohol overdose if:

-If you feel that a person is suffering from alcohol poisoning it is important to call 911 and get them medical help immediately.
+If you feel that a person is suffering from an alcohol overdose, it is essential to call 911 and get them medical help immediately.

-How To Help A Person During Alcohol Overdose
+How to Help a Person During an Alcohol Overdose

-If you are with someone who is at risk of alcohol poisoning, it is important to stay with them until medical help arrives.
+If you are with someone who appears to be going through an alcohol overdose, it is important to stay with them until medical help arrives.
 Follow the below steps to get them the help they need:

 - Call 911

 - If the person is unconscious, roll them onto their side.
 Do not let them stay on their back since this could cause them to choke if they vomit

-- Do not give the person food or drink of any kind.
+- Do not give the person food or drink of any kind to prevent choking

-- If they have pale skin and are cold, give them a blanket to help them warm up.
+- If they have pale skin and are cold and clammy, give them a blanket to help them warm up

-- If they are out in the sun, try to get them to a cooler area.
+- If they are out in the sun, try to get them to a cooler, shaded area

-Do what you can to keep yourself healthy.
-Keep any alcohol consumption to a minimum.
-If you are a person who has trouble drinking alcohol and keeping it under control, consider abstaining from drinking alcoholic beverages altogether.
+To prevent alcohol overdose, keep any alcohol consumption to a minimum.
+If you have trouble drinking alcohol and keeping it under control, consider abstaining from drinking alcoholic beverages altogether.

-If you or a loved one are struggling with alcohol addiction or substance abuse, it is important to remember that this is a disease that requires medical treatment.
+If you or a loved one are dealing with alcohol addiction or substance use disorder, it is important to remember that this is a disease that requires medical treatment.
 You deserve to get the help you need.
-Reach out to BrightView Treatment Centers today.
-Our friendly, non-judgmental staff is here to answer the phone 24 hours a day.
-1-833-510-HELP
+Reach out to BrightView today.
+Our friendly, non-judgmental staff is here to answer the phone 24 hours a day at 888.501.9865.